Home Marriage Page 18

 – Societal perceptions of annulment and divorce can differ.
 Annulment, often associated with the idea that the marriage was never valid, may carry less social stigma than divorce in certain contexts.

-Initiating the Annulment Process in Kentucky:
+Initiating the Annulment Process in Nebraska:

 1. Consult with an Attorney: